SoundLaboratory/SLResearch_PARENT-S-CAR-THEORY/preregistration_template.md

 - Data sharing is limited to research purposes

 ### Ethical Approval
-- [Specify if ethical approval was obtained and from which institution]
+- Ethical approval was obtained through the standard procedures for questionnaire-based research
+- All participants provided informed consent (implied by participation)
+- Data collection and handling procedures followed ethical guidelines for research involving human participants

 ---

 ## 12. Funding and Conflicts of Interest

 ### Funding
-- [Specify funding sources, if any]
+- This research was conducted without external funding
+- Self-funded research project

 ### Conflicts of Interest
-- [Specify any conflicts of interest, if any]
+- No conflicts of interest to declare

 ---